See upcoming Events

 This are in a hiatus at present due to a lack of a coordinator.
 If you are interested contact

 Trips are arranged in the school holidays to places of interest such as factories, service organisations, museums, etc – many of which are free.
+We have also simply met up at the club rooms for some board game fun too.
 Some examples of past holiday visits are:

 Explorers members have automatic membership to the New Zealand Association for Gifted Children.
-This includes a subscription to their magazine “Tall Poppies”.
+This includes a subscription to their e-magazine “Tall Poppies”.
+It comes to your email inbox.
 See the NZAGC website for further details on this national body.